roshbhatia/terminus-est/devlog.md

 ### 09/24/2025
 Ask about the following:
-- How to make the pcb symettrical?
+- How to make the pcb symettrical? -- draw straight lines
-- Does the mounting hole placement matter?
+- Does the mounting hole placement matter? -- delete the holes
+- Workflow for filling out BOM.
 - Make sure I'm choosing the right components.
-- Workflow for filling out BOM.
-- Do any MX style switches work with this layout?
-- How to make sure the silkscreen design gets printed?
+- How to make sure the silkscreen design gets printed? -- excluded the vioaltions
-- Add ground? dedicated grounding layer? and how not to short out?
+- Add ground? dedicated grounding layer? and how not to short out? -- no ground layer, no dedicatede ground pour, can leave ground pins unconnected